raghurajj/ComplaintDesk/README.md

 ---
 ComplaintDesk is a platfrom where people can register complaints regarding the problem they face, and the gov-employees on the other side can check that complaint and mark the complaint solved/pending according to its status.

+---

+You can fins the back-end Part of this code [here](https://github.com/raghurajj/ComplaintDesk-Backend)

+---

 # Features
     -Complaint author can Add/Update/Delete their complaints